-The third generator denotes the wen, which was introduced in 2.5.4, amounts to changing the 2D orientation of the tube, and is shown in the way pictures below:
+The third generator denotes the wen, which was introduced in 2.5.4, amounts to changing the 2D orientation of the tube, and is shown in the picture below:

 The dotted end denotes a cap on the tube, as in the figure on the right.

-The last two generator denote a singular vertices.
-Unsing the flying rings interpretation, the first singular vertex represents the following movie: the ring represented by the right strand approaches by the ring represented by the left strand from below, flies inside it, and then the two rings merge.
+The last two generators denote singular vertices.
+As the notation suggests, a vertex can be thought of as "half of a crossing".
+To make this precise using the flying rings interpretation, the first singular vertex represents the following movie: the ring corresponding to the right strand approaches the ring represented by the left strand from below, flies inside it, and then the two rings merge (as opposed to a crossing where the ring coming from the right would continue to fly out to above and to the left of the other one).
 The second vertex is the movie where the left ring approaches the right ring from above, flies inside it, and they merge.
-The reader might object that there really are four types of vertices (the same way as there are four types of crossings); however, two of these are the vertices above composed with virtual crossings, which are circuit algebra artifacts.
+The reader might object that there really are four types of vertices (the same way as there are four types of crossings).
+However, two of these are the vertices above composed with virtual crossings, which are circuit algebra artifacts.
 The picture below illustrates the four types of vertices in band and strand notation.
-The notation is the same as for verices: the fully colored band stands for the thin (inner) ring:
+The band notation here is the same as it is for verices: the fully colored band stands for the thin (inner) ring:

 6.1.2.
 The relations of wTF.
 In addition to the usual R2, R3, and OC moves of Figure 6, we need more rlations to describe the behavior of the additional features.
-These are as follows: wen and crossing:
+These are as follows: